 Expect the Best from Our Air Conditioning Repair Service in New Jersey

 At Team Electric, your comfort is our goal.
-Our team of specialists is able to perform air conditioning repairs on all major brands and manufacturers.
+Our team of specialists is able to perform air conditioner repairs on all major brands and manufacturers.
 You can count on us to get your AC unit back up and running quickly.

 When your air conditioning unit is broken, time is of the essence.
 You can count on the staff at our air conditioning company in New Jersey for same-day repair services and one-hour response times.

 Industry Leading Warranties

 At Team Electric, we offer industry-leading warranties on all air conditioning repair projects.
 When you schedule a service with the licensed professionals at our company, you can rest assured that everything we do is not only insured but also backed by a long list of unique guarantees and warranties you can trust.

 Major renovations or unplanned air conditioning repairs can be costly.
 That’s why we offer flexible financing options to help you afford the services or products you need.

 The air conditioning contractors at Team Electric have your comfort in mind.
 If your AC unit is in need of a tune-up or repair, give us a call by phone at (732) 201-3305.
 We’ll have your home back to a comfortable and cool climate in no time.
 Our team also offers other HVAC services such as emergency heating repair, gas furnace repair, air conditioning tune-up, and ductless mini split installation.
 Don’t delay, call today!

 Air Conditioning Repair & Install Frequently Asked Questions (FAQ’s)